ComedicChimera/SortVisualizer/README.md

 # SortVisualizer
-A simple library for visualizing sorting algorithms written with OpenGL &amp; C++
+A simple library for visualizing sorting algorithms written with Python &amp; Pyglet.